-Reasons Why You Should Adopt A Dog From A Rescue Shelter
+6 Reasons Why You Should Adopt a Dog From a Rescue Shelter

 Are You Considering Adoption But Are Still Unsure?

-Puppy's are fun and playful, and of course every child in the world wants a baby animal to play with!
-However, a dog can be just as great, and in some cases better!
-Below you will find some of the top reasons why you should consider getting a dog from a shelter, instead of buying a puppy from a breeder.
+Puppies are fun and playful, and of course every child in the world wants a baby animal to play with.
+However, a dog can be just as great, if not better.
+Read on to discover the most crucial reasons why you should consider adoption from a shelter, instead of buying a puppy from a breeder.

 1. You Could be Saving a Dogs Life!

-Often times they are amazing animals who would have made a great addition to any family, but they were not given enough time to prove this, or they were not exactly what someone was looking for!
-If more people adopted from animal shelters, then less dogs would have to be put down.
-You could be a hero for one of those animals who may have otherwise been killed!
+These are often amazing animals who would have made a great addition to any family, but they were not given enough time to prove this.
+If more people made the choice to adopt from shelters, fewer animals would suffer this fate.
+You could be a hero to an animal who would have otherwise been killed to make room.

-Another important reason you should consider adopting a dog is the company they could provide.
-Dogs have proven time and time again that they live up to their reputation of being a man's best friend.
+Another important reason to consider adoption is the companionship a dog can provide.
+Dogs have proven time and time again that they live up to their reputation of "mans best friend".
 When you bring a new dog into your home and shower it with love and affection, that dog will return the favor with loyalty and protection.

-If you live alone, having a dog could mean having someone to talk to and play with, someone to entertain you and provide social comforts that you otherwise would not be getting.
-Puppy's are a lot of work and very hyper, but an already trained dog comes ready to go!
+If you live alone, having a dog could mean having someone to talk to and play with.
+They could entertain you and provide social comforts that you otherwise would not have.
+Puppy's are a lot of work and very hyper, but an already trained dog comes ready to go.

 3. They Provide Protection and Security

-5. Your Money Is Going Towards a Good Cause, Not In A Pocket
+5. Your Money Goes Towards a Good Cause

 When you get a dog from a shelter they will charge you a small fee, either a flat fee for whatever type or size they are, or they ask for a donation.
-This money goes towards caring for animals who otherwise would be starving on the streets!
-This allows shelters to stay open, and take in animals who are abused, neglected, or unwanted.
+This money goes towards caring for animals who otherwise would be starving on the streets.
+It allows shelters to stay open, and take in animals who are abused, neglected, or unwanted.

 What Others Think